OpenBSD: Alleged backdoor

 On 11 December 2010, Gregory Perry, a former technical consultant for the Federal Bureau of Investigation (FBI), emailed de Raadt alleging that the FBI had paid some OpenBSD ex-developers 10 years prior to insert backdoors into the OpenBSD Cryptographic Framework.
 De Raadt made the email public on 14 December by forwarding it to the openbsd-tech mailing list and suggested an audit of the IPsec codebase.
 De Raadt's response was skeptical of the report and he invited all developers to independently review the relevant code.
 In the weeks that followed, bugs were fixed but no evidence of backdoors was found.
 De Raadt stated "I believe that NetSec was probably contracted to write backdoors as alleged.
 If those were written, I don't believe they made it into our tree.
 They might have been deployed as their own product."

 Criticisms

 In December 2017, Ilja van Sprundel, director at IOActive, gave a talk at the CCC as well as DEF CON, entitled "Are all BSDs created equally? — A survey of BSD kernel vulnerabilities", in which he stated that although OpenBSD was the clear winner of the BSDs in terms of security, "Bugs are still easy to find in those kernels, even in OpenBSD".

-Two years later, in 2019, an anonymous critic called "Stein" gave a talk named "A systematic evaluation of OpenBSD's mitigations" at the CCC.
+Two years later, in 2019, Julien Voisin, a developer who is cited in discovering many CVE documented exploits, gave a talk named "A systematic evaluation of OpenBSD's mitigations" at the CCC.
 While admitting OpenBSD has some effective mitigations, he alleged a significant number were "useless at best and based on pure luck and superstition".